shwetajoshi601/cracking-the-coding-interview-solutions/Chapter-2-Linked Lists/1.Remove Dups/README.md

 # Problem Statement

 Write code to remove duplicates from an unsorted Linked List.
-How would you solve this problem is a temporary buffer is not allowed?
+How would you solve this problem if a temporary buffer is not allowed?

 ## Points to Remember